lankydan/lankydanblog-jamstack/content/blog/2019/corda-responder-validation/index.md

 ## How to validate

 I have just shown you what sort of validation to include.
-What I did not do is explain how the code shown before leads to a transaction being rejected.
+What I didn't do is explain how the code shown before leads to a transaction being rejected.
 You might have sussed it out, but let me be thorough and go through it properly.

 To reject a transaction from within `checkTransaction` you need to throw an exception.
 Different exceptions will lead to different outcomes.
 This is due to the code below in `SignTransactionFlow`: